 On the morning after, the company, its hopes high and its sights set higher, found itself in a state of despondent dysfunction.
 Productivity tanked.
 Product development ground slowly.
 Responsiveness declined, along with customer satisfaction.
 Management was mystified.
 It had created the perfect garden, had it not?
 But nothing grew.
 Everyone who’d known to whom to turn for knowledge and support in their old positions lost all their lifelines in their new ones.

 The CEO expressed his bewilderment and his anger at people for not performing.
-We asked, “If you dropped seeds in sand and they didn’t sprout, would you be angry at the seeds?
+I asked, “If you dropped seeds in sand and they didn’t sprout, would you be angry at the seeds?
 Or would you put them in a more fertile environment?”

 Alas, Fearless Leader was not a man for analogy and metaphor.
 His inclinations were more along the lines of divide, distance, intimidate, and conquer.
 The closest he came to figurative speech was, “Floggings will continue until morale improves.”
 And his idea of change was that it should be top down, driven only by and comfortable only to him.
 So, heads started to roll, which only exacerbated the problem by introducing insecurity into an environment of unfamiliarity and uncertainty.

 Throwing folks into the deep end may seem like a sound, hard-nosed management approach.
 But it reflects disrespect for people and disregard for their humanity.

 Organizational transformation begins with people, not processes.
 Had the company known that, its reorganization would have been fluid, rather than rigid.
 People would have slid more productively into functional position, rather than being force-fit into mandatory line.
 They would have adapted to and improved the new processes into which they were moved, rather than running blindly along with processes they didn’t understand.
 And they would have been able to forge alliances with their new positional colleagues as they transitioned in, rather than being left without safety nets when they were pushed out on the wire.